creno1111/Backyard-WS-2.0/README.md

 (Built in FS utility to manage firmware, partition, files)

-Or you can always clone this to your system and build it yourself.

 Note: First time sharing on GitHub, hope someone finds value from this project... more to come